Soqoro/SCSE_TECHFEST_2023/README.md

 In order to further encourage residents to utilize SimpliPark, we plan to collaborate with HDB and other companies to leverage a reward system that will incentivise users to use the app and actively take part in the community.
 Rewards can include free parking vouchers after clocking a certain number of hours with the app or reporting a certain number of damages.

 ## 📚 New Technology Learnt
 We picked up some useful technology that are not usually taught in school yet at our Year 2 Level such as image processing and Computer Vision techniques through youtube tutorials and also CSS frameworks such as Bootstrap to design websites and make our frontend more beautiful.
+Additionally, our website was also designed with the intention to be responsive for mobile users as most drivers are using their phones.
+Hence, we also picked up responsive web design skills through this hackathon.

 # 🧑🏽‍🤝‍🧑🏽 Contributors
 * [Chong Wei Kang](https://github.com/weikangg)